falila/sensor/README.rst

 NodeJS Sensor data Cloud
 ************************

-A NodeJS application for the falila Gateway.
+A NodeJS application for IoT Gateway.

 Gateway reads sensor data from an edge device and sends it up to a cloud service.